volkerholloh/phoenix-ansible/README.md

 # Simple Phoenix deployment with Ansible

-By "simple" I mean:
+By "simple" I mean the following:

 - A single server
 - No containers
 - Mix releases built locally
 - Postgres on the same server
-- Some downtime is acceptable
+- Some downtime during deployment is acceptable

 ## Getting started

-Ensure that Ansible is installed on your system and set up SSH access to the target host.
+Make sure Ansible is installed and that you have SSH access to the target server.

 ### Add host

-Specify the target host for the deployment by updating the `hosts` file.
+Specify the target host by updating the `hosts` file.

 ```ini
 [hosts]